LinkedSoftwareDependencies/Documentation-Components.js/docs/index.md

 Configurations can be written in JSON.

 This software is aimed at developers who want to build _modular_ and _easily configurable_ and _rewireable_ JavaScript applications.
+For example, [Comunica](https://github.com/comunica/comunica/) is a meta query engine for the Web that uses Components.js to wire modules together in a flexible way to achieve easily configurable query engines.

 !!! note
     More specifically, configuration files are written in [JSON-LD],